Healthcare Trust of America (NYSE:HTA) Downgraded by TheStreet to “C+”

-Healthcare Trust of America (NYSE:HTA) was downgraded by TheStreet from a “b-” rating to a “c+” rating in a research note issued to investors on Wednesday, TheStreetRatingsTable reports.
+TheStreet lowered shares of Healthcare Trust of America (NYSE:HTA) from a b- rating to a c+ rating in a research note issued to investors on Wednesday, TheStreetRatingsTable reports.

+The business also recently declared a quarterly dividend, which will be paid on Tuesday, January 11th.
+Stockholders of record on Tuesday, January 4th will be paid a $0.325 dividend.
+The ex-dividend date of this dividend is Monday, January 3rd.
+This represents a $1.30 dividend on an annualized basis and a dividend yield of 3.91%.
+Healthcare Trust of America’s dividend payout ratio (DPR) is presently 260.00%.

-Hedge funds have recently added to or reduced their stakes in the business.
-APG Asset Management US Inc. grew its stake in Healthcare Trust of America by 2.4% in the 2nd quarter.
-APG Asset Management US Inc. now owns 11,630,500 shares of the real estate investment trust’s stock worth $312,628,000 after buying an additional 274,200 shares in the last quarter.
-State Street Corp lifted its holdings in shares of Healthcare Trust of America by 6.9% in the 2nd quarter.
-State Street Corp now owns 7,616,730 shares of the real estate investment trust’s stock worth $205,765,000 after acquiring an additional 492,258 shares during the last quarter.
-WINTON GROUP Ltd lifted its holdings in shares of Healthcare Trust of America by 29.1% in the 2nd quarter.
-WINTON GROUP Ltd now owns 36,492 shares of the real estate investment trust’s stock worth $974,000 after acquiring an additional 8,223 shares during the last quarter.
-Bank of America Corp DE lifted its holdings in shares of Healthcare Trust of America by 29.5% in the 2nd quarter.
-Bank of America Corp DE now owns 901,763 shares of the real estate investment trust’s stock worth $24,077,000 after acquiring an additional 205,514 shares during the last quarter.
-Finally, Community Capital Management Inc. bought a new stake in shares of Healthcare Trust of America in the 2nd quarter worth approximately $267,000.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Carroll Financial Associates Inc. boosted its holdings in shares of Healthcare Trust of America by 94.3% in the 4th quarter.
+Carroll Financial Associates Inc. now owns 2,137 shares of the real estate investment trust’s stock valued at $71,000 after buying an additional 1,037 shares during the last quarter.
+JB Capital LLC acquired a new stake in Healthcare Trust of America during the 3rd quarter valued at $249,000.
+Strategic Wealth Management Inc. increased its position in Healthcare Trust of America by 3.8% during the 3rd quarter.
+Strategic Wealth Management Inc. now owns 14,581 shares of the real estate investment trust’s stock worth $432,000 after buying an additional 534 shares during the period.
+Jeppson Wealth Management LLC increased its position in Healthcare Trust of America by 8.3% during the 3rd quarter.
+Jeppson Wealth Management LLC now owns 17,621 shares of the real estate investment trust’s stock worth $522,000 after buying an additional 1,350 shares during the period.
+Finally, Janus Henderson Group PLC bought a new position in shares of Healthcare Trust of America in the third quarter worth $655,000.
 94.78% of the stock is owned by institutional investors and hedge funds.

 About Healthcare Trust of America